RapTho/iot-digital-engineering/4_publisher.md

 Your task is to develop a Python publisher app that:

-- Connects to the Mosquitto broker on port 8083 (WebSocket)
+- Connects to the mosquitto broker on port 8083 (WebSocket)
 - Validates the JSON messages using a schema
 - Publishes messages to a specific topic (e.g., student1/topic)

 ## Hints

-- Use the paho-mqtt library to connect to the Mosquitto broker and publish messages to a topic.
+- Use the paho-mqtt library to connect to the mosquitto broker and publish messages to a topic.
 - Use the jsonschema library to validate the JSON messages using a schema.
 - Use the python-dotenv library to load environment variables from a .env file.
-- Use a try-except block to handle errors when connecting to the Mosquitto broker or publishing messages.
+- Use a try-except block to handle errors when connecting to the mosquitto broker or publishing messages.

 ## Schema validation

-The schema validation is used to ensure that the JSON messages published to the Mosquitto broker conform to a specific format.
+The schema validation is used to ensure that the JSON messages published to the mosquitto broker conform to a specific format.
 You can use the `jsonschema` library to validate the JSON messages.

 Define a schema using the jsonschema library.
 Use the validate function to validate the JSON messages against the schema.

 ## Example Code

-Here is an example of how you can use the paho-mqtt library to connect to the Mosquitto broker and subscribe to a topic.
+Here is an example of how you can use the paho-mqtt library to connect to the mosquitto broker and subscribe to a topic.
 More documentation is available [here](https://eclipse.dev/paho/files/paho.mqtt.python/html/client.html)

 ```python
 import ssl